lucianmarin/lucianmarin.github.io/_posts/2016/2016-03-13-future-of-the-future.md

 ---

 The future happens when you take radical decisions.
 When you say stop and start over.
 When you say time to move on.
 When you say you need a change.
 When you say you want different things.
 When you want a different job.

+#### Engineering

+The main problem designers face now is that anyone nowadays can create a design.
+I noticed this trend a few years ago.
+I was a pretty good designer for a few years.
+Then I decided to re-learn programming, built [Sublevel](https://sublevel.net) and now I have a full-time job as a software engineer.
+I still think design is better than code, but it’s hard to explain to someone why a design is better than other.
+With code it’s easier because it does or doesn’t do what the end user is asking.

+Working as a software engineer is chalanging to say the least.
+If you like puzzles, you’ll enjoy a good coding session.
+But if you find a puzzle boring, then you need to figure out what’s wrong with the puzzle in the first place.
+Then you create a loop for yourself to get in and achieve things.

+#### 4-inch iPhone

+Eight days left until unveils their new 4-inch iPhone.
+I can’t wait for it to happen.
+My iPhone 4S is 4 year and half old.
+It can barelly keep up with the newest software.
+It fails even at basic thing like book reading.
+What I want from the new iPhone is a better display with higher contrast ratio just like iPhone 6/6s has.
+The rest of the phone doesn’t really matters because I’ll eventually get used to it.
+I’m a creature of habit.